kbs3056/GBR2CNC/README.md

 # GBR2CNC
 Simple and fast script to generate PCB cutout G-code from a Gerber file.
 Center of a drawn single line (not contours) will be converted to one step down, one pass slot with a width equal to a milling cutter diameter.
 PCB is placed against two guide edges on the left and bottom sides.
 Only one fastener is needed to hold the last cut fragment of the board.
-Principle of operation limits lines angles to a third quadrant, where the origin is a line starting possition.
+Principle of operation limits lines angles to a third quadrant, where the origin is a line starting position.
 Q I lines will be translated to Q III, but ones in Q II and Q IV will be misinterpreted!

 ## Usage
 python GBR2CNC.py example.gbr